aldosolorzano/datomic-by-example-blog/posts/open-street-map.md

 Compare against both partitioning strategies.

-> Hypothesis: fewer :dev segments pulled and :dev-ms timing should be a considerable difference.
+> Hypothesis: fewer :dev segments pulled and :api-ms timing should be a considerable difference.

 Running the query more than once will get everything from cache.
 To make the difference most pronounced is to clear ocache prior to running a single query.